soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

    and got an error instead (The `Left` constructor with a string or a custom error type).

-Here we use it to model the different kinds of content types we have in our markup language.
+In our program we use `data` types to model the different kinds of content types we have in our markup language.
 We tag each structure using the data constructor and provide the rest of the information (the paragraph text, the list items, etc) in the `<types>` section of the data declaration for each constructor: